Life with other groups

 Possible reflection questions:

-- According to Yuval Harari, what distinguishes human form of cooperation from cooperation in other animal species?
+According to Yuval Harari, what distinguishes human forms of cooperation from cooperation in other animal species?

 Causal map: Cooperation between groups